youssef9449/TDF.2/TDFAPI/README.md

 ## Monitoring

-The application includes built-in health checks at the `/health` endpoint to monitor:
+The application includes built-in health checks at the `/api/healthcheck` endpoint (using ApiRoutes.Health.Base) to monitor:

 - Application status
 - Database connectivity
 - System resources